Broken Shaft? We’ve Got You Covered with Fast Turnaround.

 SPECIALTY NEEDS ITEMS (Golfers with Arthritis that Still Want to Continue Playing)

 For those people with arthritic issues in the hands – we can place vibration dampeners inside shafts that absorb much of the shaft impact on the hands.
-Also available, we feature two different types of arthritic grips made specifically for people that suffer from the condition yet still want to participate in golf.
+We feature two different types of arthritic grips made specifically for people that still want to participate in golf.
 Lowering the golfer’s swing weight is another way we can alter club for golfers with special needs.

 What About Saving Grips During Repairs?